Tuesday, April 7, 2020

 EduLEADER Newsletter, March 2020

 In our leadership practice, we focus on so many variables in classrooms to collect data.
 We use this data, whether numerical or narrative, to improve classroom performance for the purpose of improving students’ achievement.
 We ensure that we collect evidence that is concrete.
 Concrete evidence can be analyzed with teachers, and it functions as the basis for planning for improvement.
 However, are we collecting the appropriate evidence?
-Are focusing on what matters most?
+Are we focusing on what matters most?

 Classroom observations tend to focus mainly on the teacher.
 It could be because we subconsciously think that the teacher is the center of classroom action; an idea we have acquired from the education system we have been through for decades.
 Or, it could be because the teacher is the sole performer in the class, and we can’t but pay most attention to him or her.
 Whatever the reason is, we need to shift our attention from the teacher to the learners.
 This shift is vital for change.
 When focusing on the learners, focus should be on the tasks they are carrying out.
 Students might be pre-occupied with their tasks and with coming up with an outcome.
 But what kind of task is it?
 What outcome will it yield to?
 What level of thinking does it require?
 How related is it to the curriculum standards?
 The PISA[1] results in some countries are scary in that they show that students are not functioning well on tasks that require high levels of proficiency.
 PISA 2018, for example, showed that, 64% of 15-year-old children in Lebanese schools achieved at or below level 2 on reading proficiency[2].
 If we are to assume that tasks predict performance, we can assume that those students are not engaged in their classrooms in tasks that require high levels of thinking, and thus, they are unable to perform on tasks that require high levels of thinking.